 And not just your production and financial goals.
-We want to hear your vision; the hopes and dreams you have for your company, even the legacy you’d like to leave.
-When we know all the goals you’ve set for yourself, your marketing team and your business, we can design your new marketing program around them.
+Tell the provider about your vision; the hopes and dreams you have for your company, even the legacy you’d like to leave.
+When they know all the goals you’ve set for yourself, your team and your business, your partners can design your new marketing programs around them.

 What’s hurting you?
 What’s frustrating and holding you back?
 How have you failed?
-Once we know about your hurdles, we’ll have a greater understanding of the specific challenges we need to help you overcome.
-That allows us to strategize solutions to those problems and strengthen your marketing program.
+Once your provider knows about your hurdles, they’ll have a greater understanding of the specific challenges they need to help you overcome.
+That allows them to strategize solutions to those problems and strengthen your marketing program.

-We’d also like to learn about everything you’ve been doing.
-That means the good, the bad and, yes, the ugly.
+Discuss everything you’ve been doing – the good, the bad and, yes, the ugly.
 Website content, SEO, print and email campaigns, social media – all of it.
-Even if we’re not planning to collaborate on those channels, it’s important that we understand your involvement with them so we can identify new opportunities to save you money and stress.
+Even if you’re not planning to collaborate on those channels, it’s important that your partners understand your involvement with them so they can identify new opportunities to save you money and stress.

 - Ben Tassin, Partner Ambassador, DWM Holdings